score-json/nlohmann_json/TSF/trustable/statements/JLS-42.md

       - "https://github.com/nlohmann/json/pulls"
 ---

-All manual pull requests to the nlohmann/json repository that introduce changes are expected to describe the rationale for the proposed change and to link to an existing issue, in accordance with the project’s contribution guidelines.
+All manual pull requests to the nlohmann/json repository that introduce non-trivial changes are expected to explain the rationale for the proposed change and to link to an existing issue, in accordance with the project's contribution guidelines.